SophieMcGee/sophie-mcgee-copywriting/README.md

 Amendments:

 The tool recommended adding a heading to the testimonials section, which in this case is not neccessary.
-The issue has been fixed by changing the <section> to a <div>.
+The issue has been fixed by changing the section to a div.

 Final Test:

 ![Homepage HTML Final Test](assets/readme-images/html-final-test-homepage.png)

-* About Page
+#### About Page

 Inital Test: